kogakure/website-hugo-stefanimhoff.de/app/_drafts/gulp-tutorial-9-linting-scss-and-javascript.markdown

 - syntax
 ---

 This is the 9th part of my series *Introduction to Gulp.js*.
-Today I will use Gulp to automatically check my SCSS and JavaScript files for syntax errors and warnings.
+Today I will use Gulp.js to automatically check my SCSS and JavaScript files for syntax errors and warnings.

 [IMAGE]